 Pandemic-Friendly Items for Fridge, Freezer, and Pantry

-Dried Fruit, Nuts and Seeds Dried fruit, nuts, and seeds can be used as a healthy snack or to flavor other dishes.
+Dried fruit, nuts, and seeds can be used as a healthy snack or flavor other dishes.

-Nut Butters Nut butter is another item to consider adding to your food list, especially if you’re following a keto diet.
-Look for nut butter free from palm oil, added sugar and salt.
+Nut butter is another item to consider adding to your food list, especially if you’re following a keto diet.
+Look for nut butter free from palm oil, added sugar, and salt.

 Substitutes for Ingredients